0xmozak/mozak-vm/README.md

 ## Setting up your build environment

+Below are instructions for setting up development environment.
+For instructions on enrolling CI machines, see the [notion page](https://www.notion.so/0xmozak/Enroll-Self-Hosted-CI-Runner-af6ddd3897594970b6ec4106ebde228f)

 ### Quickstart in GitHub codespaces

 You can [open this repository in GitHub Codespaces](https://codespaces.new/0xmozak/mozak-vm?quickstart=1), click on `Create new codespace` and start developing straight away in your browser.
 All build requirements will be taken care of.
 You can stop or resume the instance anytime.
 (You can also find the '<> Code' button on the top right of the main page of the repository on GitHub to access the codespaces you created.
 See the [Codespaces documentation](https://github.com/features/codespaces) for background information.)